 • Hiking and exploring

-• Snorkeling, snorkeling and surfing at Hulopo’e Bay
+• Snorkeling, diving, and surfing at Hulopo’e Bay

 • Lanai Pine Sporting Clays